apollographql/apollo/docs/source/tutorial/production.md

 ## Publish your schema to Engine

-Before we deploy our app, we need to publish our schema to the Apollo Engine cloud service in order to power developer tooling like VSCode and keep track of schema changes.
+Before we deploy our app, we need to publish our schema to the Apollo Engine cloud service in order to power developer tooling like VS Code and keep track of schema changes.
 Just like npm is a registry for JavaScript packages, Apollo Engine contains a schema registry that makes it simple to pull the most recent schema from the cloud.

 In a production application, you should set up this publishing script as part of your CI workflow.
 For now, we will run a script in our terminal that uses the Apollo CLI to publish our schema to Engine.